-Today is Ieuan’s 9th birthday and those of us who have given birth (or are about to) in hot summer weather know how difficult it can be to stay cool and comfortable.
+Ieuan was a June baby and those of us who have given birth (or are about to) in hot summer weather know how difficult it can be to stay cool and comfortable.
 And what about those of us working in offices where we are still expected to wear formal attire in the absence of air conditioning?
 I’ve worked in a fair few offices like that.

 So, here are my tips to stay cool in the heat.

 Choose loose-fitting clothing in cool, comfortable fabrics

 Cotton and linen are cooler than man-made fabrics and there is no need to sacrifice style in your quest to keep cool.
 Personally, I always feel far more comfortable if my skin is covered, rather than exposed to the full glare of the sun.
 I’m a big fan of maxi dresses which you can dress up or down and, if you’re going through the menopause, tight clothes with manmade fabrics are a definite no-no!

 That being said, if you prefer (and depending on the kind of situation you find yourself in) you might also want to opt for something that is a little looser and perhaps less modest.
 That might be anything that you can think of, whether it’s a plus size babydoll or even just a dress that you have been wanting to wear.
 Keeping cool with the right clothing is really going to make a difference.